realstrategos/JSLess/README.md

   });
 </script>
 ```
-Also, give your containing DIV a <b>widget ID</b>.
+Also, give your containing DIV a <b>widget ID</b>, preferably a unique ID such as `Guid.NewGuid()`.
 For example, `<div data-jsless-widget="myWidget">`.
-This is targeted when submitting forms as well as other actions by JSLess.
+This is defines the scope when submitting forms as well as other actions by JSLess.

 Features
 ----------------------